goarray/PlanetBiomGenerator/Readme.md

 - `/PlanetBiomes/` → script and batch runner live here

 Note: This is not necessary for the tool to work.
-But, the export script will need added to xEdit and the /PlanetBiomes`/xEditOutput/PlanetBiomes.csv/` the script creates will need to be moved to the .bat `/PlanetBiomes/` directory.
+But, the export script will need added to xEdit and the /PlanetBiomes`/xEditOutput/PlanetBiomes.csv/` the script creates will need to be moved to the tool's `/PlanetBiomes/` directory.

 ## How to Use